Shadowborn/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The DOM allows us to directly change the page using nodes and objects.
+This allows us to change the style and structure using languages like javascript

 2. What is an event?

+    Events are anything that happens within the page that javascript can interact with.
+    Clicks, pressing a key, moving the mouse cursor.
+Pretty much anything that a user does to manipulate the page.

 3. What is an event listener?

+    Event listener's are bits of code that wait for an event to happen.
+When that event happens it executes that bit of code, and will be reflected within the users page

 4. Why would we convert a NodeList into an Array?

+    Because nodelists are not arrays technically, so you cannot manipulate them using array methods.
+    First we need to convert them to arrays in order to manipulate them like one.

 5. What is a component?

+    A component is a bit of reusable code that does not bleed into other content.
+Keeping our code organized and easier to manage.

 ### Git Set up